Winter Bill FAQs

 • What is the Purchase Power Adjustment Charge (PPAC) and why does it change?

-Massena Electric purchases 100% of the electricity consumed by its customers, this includes a fixed allocation of hydroelectric power from NYPA.
+Massena Electric purchases 100% of the electricity consumed by its customers, this includes a fixed allocation of hydroelectric power from the New York Power Authority (NYPA).
 Any power purchased above that allocation is supplemental or incremental power and is bought at market prices.
 The PPAC serves as a way to recover the cost of power purchased and is based on actual power related expenditures from the prior month.

-The hydro allocation accounts for roughly 70% of the power purchased annually to meet the needs of our customers.
-During heating months, the allocation accounts for less than 50% of the power needed forcing Massena Electric to purchase more supplemental power, increasing the PPAC.
+The hydro allocation Massena Electric receives from NYPA accounts for roughly 70% of the power purchased annually to meet the needs of our customers.
+During heating months, the allocation accounts for less than 60% of the power needed, forcing Massena Electric to purchase more supplemental power, increasing the PPAC.

 • What is the Supplemental PPAC?

 Each year from December through April, residential customers that use more than 1,500 kilowatt hours (kWh) during the month are charged the Supplemental PPAC on usage above 1,500 kWh.
-The Supplemental PPAC was initially implemented in 2015 and temporarily suspended during 2020 and 2021.
-The suspension was approved by our regulator who also authorized reinstituting the charge in 2022.
+The Supplemental PPAC was initially implemented in 2015 to allocate increases in power expenditures related to electric heat.

-NO. Cold temperatures extended throughout the Northeast driving up usage, and price, of both electricity and natural gas.
-In December 2024 the average market price for electricity was over 7¢ per kWh and exceeded 10¢ during peak hours.
-January expenditures were even higher with average exceeding 9.5¢ and over 25¢ during peak hours.
-During the same months in 2023 and 2024 the average was at or below 5¢ per kWh.
+NO. Cold temperatures extended throughout the Northeast, driving up usage and price of electricity.
+In December 2025 the average market price for electricity was over 9.5¢ per kWh and exceeded 24¢ per kWh during peak hours.
+During the same months in 2023 and 2024 the average was 6¢ per kWh.

-Even with these higher than normal prices, customer bills are still well below the neighboring Investor Owned Utility (IOU).
+Even with these high prices, Massena Electric bills are still well below the neighboring Investor Owned Utility (IOU).

 • Does Massena Electric offer a levelized payment plan?